gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 series = ["Advent 2018"]
 +++

-One day several instances of one of our production services stopped accepting incoming traffic.
+One day, several instances of one of our production services stopped accepting incoming traffic.
 HTTP requests successfully went through the load balancer reaching the instance and just hanged.
 What followed became an exciting exercise in debugging of a running production service written in Go.

 Below is a step-by-step guide that demonstrates the process which helped us in identifying the root causes of the problem.

 To make things easier we will take a simple HTTP service, written in Go, as our debugging target.
 The implementation details of the service are not very important now (we will dig into the code later).
-A real-world production service will likey to consist of many different components, that implement business logic and the infrastructure of the service.
+A real-world production service will likely to consist of many different components, that implement business logic and the infrastructure of the service.
 Let’s convince ourselves that the service was already “battle-tested” by running it production for many months :)

-To following along this guide you will need a VM running Linux.
 The source code and the details about the setup can be found in [github repository](https://github.com/narqo/postmortem-debug-go).
+To follow along, you will need a VM running Linux.
 I will use Vagrant with hostmanager plugin.
-Have a look at Vagrantfile in the root of the repository.
+Refer to Vagrantfile in the root of the repository.

-To debug the problem we need to bump into the problem first.
+To debug the problem, we need to bump into the problem first.
 Let’s start the VM, build our HTTP service, run it and see what will happen.

 ```
 = vagrant ssh server-test-1